Part-DB/Part-DB-server/docs/installation/installation_docker.md

       # When this is empty the content of config/banner.md is used as banner
       #- BANNER=This is a test banner<br>with a line break
 ```
+4. Customize the settings by changing the environment variables (or add new ones).
+See [Configuration]({% link configuration.md %}) for more information.

-4. Inside the folder, run
+5. Inside the folder, run
 ```bash
    docker-compose up -d
 ```
-5. Create the inital database with
+6. Create the inital database with
  ```bash
 docker exec --user=www-data partdb php bin/console doctrine:migrations:migrate
  ```